The Real Cost of Aging in the U.S.

 While every American who turns 65 qualifies for Medicare, seniors can still accumulate significant healthcare costs during their retirement.

-Copays, hearing aids, prescriptions and other out of pocket expenses can really add up.
-Fidelity Benefits Consulting estimated the average medical expenses for a 65 year-old couple to be $220,000 for the remainder of their retirement.
-This figure has actually gone down 8% since last year due to changes to Medicare instituted as part of the Affordable Care Act.
+Copays, hearing aids, prescriptions and other out-of-pocket expenses can really add up.
+Fidelity Benefits Consulting estimated the average medical expenses for a 65-year-old couple to be $220,000 for the remainder of their retirement.

 Brad Kimler of Fidelity noted: